amkimian/datahub_js/docs/DataApi.md

 <a name="putCSVData"></a>
 # **putCSVData**
-> GeneralStatus putCSVData(apiKey, owner, dataset, release, element, data)
+> GeneralStatus putCSVData(apiKey, elementcode, data)